Six is the magic number when it comes to your loyal ecommerce customers.

 Automate and personalize campaigns

 With a better handle on your customer behavior, you can also automate more of your marketing campaigns.
 You can start to create campaigns based on exactly where your customers are in their lifecycle (first, second, or third purchase), the products they’ve shown interest in, or the products they’ve abandoned in carts.
 With reliable customer data, you know that you can trust an automated campaign not to make an embarrassing personalization mistake, annoying your customers and risking their business.

 For example, with a customer lifecycle dashboard like the one above, you’ll know for a fact if your customers haven’t interacted with your brand in 30 days and are at-risk.
 Then you can automatically trigger the right campaign to try and re-engage them and drive them to purchase again.
 Or, you’ll know if a loyal customer is really browsing your site and has abandoned a cart.
 Then, you can send an automated cart abandonment campaign to try and drive the sale.
 The possibilities are truly endless once you have the right data driving your ecommerce marketing.

 Without recognizing that your loyal customers have as many as 6 identities in your marketing systems, it’s all too easy to make mistakes.
-But with identity resolution powering your marketing, you know your customer data is solid.
+But with user resolution powering your marketing, you know your customer data is solid.
 Only then, can you create a 1:1 experience for your buyers with personalized marketing.
 Don’t be afraid of the complexity of your loyal customer data; just get better at managing it.